I'm a social worker trying to help a man who needs a skilled nursing facility, but who has no money and has been estrange...Read more

 Nevertheless, the governors of several states, including Texas, Louisiana, and Florida, have said they will not accept federal money in order to expand coverage.
 Although politics is undoubtedly playing a role in these pronouncements, some are worried about the costs associated with expanding Medicaid, despite the federal money.
 On the other hand, some analysts predict that expanding Medicaid could actually lead to savings, in part because uninsured individuals already cost states billions of dollars.
 Arkansas officials estimated the expansion would save the state $372 million in the first six years.
 Another recent study found that when states have expanded their Medicaid programs in the past, fewer people have died.

 If a state opts out of the expansion, then adults who earn too much to qualify for Medicaid but too little to qualify for tax subsidies to pay for private health insurance will be left without coverage.
-People in those states who earn less than 100 percent of the federal poverty limit ($11,170 for an individual) and are not eligible for Medicaid benefits would also not be eligible for tax credits to purchase otherwise unaffordable private insurance.
+People in those states who earn less than 100 percent of the federal poverty limit ($11,770 for an individual in 2016) and are not eligible for Medicaid benefits would also not be eligible for tax credits to purchase otherwise unaffordable private insurance.
 If the state chooses to expand Medicaid, those people would be covered.
-For more information on this looming coverage gap, click here.

-For a Kaiser Commission brief titled "How will the Medicaid Expansion for Adults Impact Eligibility and Coverage?," which includes a state-by-state breakdown of current Medicaid eligibility, click here.
+Check out a KFF Commission brief titled "How will the Medicaid Expansion for Adults Impact Eligibility and Coverage?," which includes a state-by-state breakdown of current Medicaid eligibility.